-The object of these instructions is to place before British Columbia land surveyors, in convenient form for reference, the rules that now guide the Surveyor-General in performing his duties under the Mineral Act in respect of mineral claims located on or before February 28, 1975.
+The object of these instructions is to place before British Columbia land surveyors, in convenient form for reference, the rules that now guide the Surveyor-General in performing his duties under the Mineral Act and in accordance with the regulations governing the locating of mineral claims and 2-post claims under the Mineral Act (B.C.
+Reg.
+587/77).

 It is believed that these instructions conform with decisions of the Courts where decisions have been given, with the best legal opinion in other cases, and with the practice of experienced surveyors.
-Adherence to these instructions will ensure prompt approval of the survey returns, whereas departure may delay approval.
+Adherence to these instructions will enable a more prompt approval of the survey returns, whereas departure may delay approval.